-The turbulence model is $k-\epsilon$ and it should solve the equations under steady-state conditions.
-Be sure that this is done under ddtScheme, it should be set to steadyState.
-This is found in the fvSchemes-file.
+The turbulence model are $k - \epsilon$ and it should solve the equations under steady-state conditions.
+Be sure that this is done under ddtScheme, it should show steadyState.
+This is found in the fvSchemes.
 The velocity-pressure coupling should be set to SIMPLE in the fvSolution.
 Also there is a use of under-relaxation to get the solution more stable during solving.
 Set the endTime to 8000, deltaT to 1 in the controlDict.